You Support This Site

 This was before we discovered the gift of alien technology, giving us 64bit eight core processors grinding it out in the gigahertz range*.

 Opening clip, featuring Actor Clive Owen in eyeliner.
-I don't know if it was too much or not enough makeup for his face or character, but it's a loud visual warning like tiger stripes on tiger sharks or ... tigers.
+I don't know if it was too much or not enough makeup for his face or character, but it's a loud visual warning like ... tiger stripes on tiger sharks!

 Personal style and hygiene is nature's way of telling you what's misfiring inside some creep's head and this is all kinds of Clockwork Orange creepy.
 So screw that fours ways to hell, 'cause I won't go into space with guys who dress like Alex.